Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional UConn Insights & Trends

-- UConn is 9-1 against the spread and 8-2 overall over its past 10 games.
+- UConn has gone 8-2 in its last 10 games, with a 9-1 record against the spread during that span.

-- The Huskies have gone over the total in four of their past 10 games.
+- The Huskies have gone over the total in four of their past 10 contests.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.